RedPitaya/Documentation/appsFeatures/examples/multiboard_sync/daisy_chain-exm1.rst

     - Primary Red Pitaya device (STEMlab 125-14 LN)
     - One or more Secondary devices (STEMlab 125-14 LN Secondary)
+    - SATA cables
+    - SMA cables and SMA T-connectors

 Wiring example:

 -   Connect OUT1 of the primary device with IN1 of the primary device and IN1 of the secondary device.
+-   Connect the Primary and Secondary devices with SATA cables

 **Pictures coming soon...**